campa-consortium/pals/source/element-kinds.md

 (s:crabcavity)=
 ## CrabCavity Element

-RF crab cavity

-Under Construction...
+A CrabCavity element is an zero length RF cavity that gives a longitudinal dependent transverse kick.

 Element parameter groups associated with this element kind are:
 - [**ApertureP**](#s:aperture.params): Aperture parameters.